David Ginsburg (lawyer): Legal career

-He served as general counsel to the Democratic National Committee during the 1968 presidential campaign and helped craft Hubert Humphrey's campaign platform opposing the Vietnam War.
+Shortly after the release of the Kerner Report on March 1, 1968, Ginsburg served as general counsel to the Democratic National Committee during the 1968 presidential campaign and helped craft Hubert Humphrey's official position pertaining to the Vietnam War during that campaign.

-As attorney for Henry Kissinger, Ginsburg successfully fought to prevent the release of transcripts of Kissinger's phone conversations with President Richard Nixon as falling outside the purview of the Freedom of Information Act.
-The position was supported by the U.S. Supreme Court in a 5 to 2 verdict in Kissinger v.
+Much later, as attorney for Henry Kissinger, Ginsburg successfully fought to prevent the release of transcripts of Kissinger's phone conversations with President Richard Nixon as falling outside the purview of the Freedom of Information Act.
+The position was supported by the U.S. Supreme Court in 1980 with a 5 to 2 verdict in Kissinger v.
 Reporters Committee for Freedom of the Press on the basis of the fact that the discussions were not related to the executive branch of government.

 Family

-Ginsburg died at age 98 of congestive heart failure on May 23, 2010, in his home in Alexandria, Virginia.
+Ginsburg continued to work forty-hour weeks into his nineties.
+He died at age 98 of congestive heart failure on May 23, 2010, in his home in Alexandria, Virginia.
 He was survived by his third wife, Marianne Lais Ginsburg, as well as a daughter, two sons and two grandchildren.